irregular-rhomboid/irregular-rhomboid.github.io/_posts/2026-08-03-the-garden.md

 [^armchair]: This is of course, arm chair philosophy.

-Something feels like a place (or has "placehood") if it satisfies the following properties
+Something feels like a place (or has "*placehood*") if it satisfies the following properties

 - **Partial Perceptibility** You can perceive or experience a portion of a place, but usually not all at the same time.
 - **Traversability**: You can "move around" a place, which is felt by a change in what you perceive of it.
 - **Coherence**: As you move around in a place, your perceptions form a cohesive whole, e.g. there is no sharp discontinuity.
-You can come back to portion you've already experienced and find it mostly unchanged.
-You can build an accurate mental model of it that lets you navigate.
+You can come back to a portion you've already experienced and find it mostly unchanged.
+You can build an accurate mental model of it that lets you navigate it.
 - **Permanence**: A place "feels like it exists" independently of you perceiving it.
 It "exists" through time, and you can observe it change.
 It has a "history".

 To give a few concrete examples: